NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 2/Vrykolakas Spawn.md

 abilities_mid:
   - name: ""
   - name: "Feral Possession"
-    desc: " (curse,divine,incapacitation,mental,possession) **Trigger** The vrykolakas is reduced to 0 Hit Points, and an animal is within 100 feet\n**Effect** Unlike most other undead, a vrykolakas isn't destroyed when it reaches 0 HP.
+    desc: " (curse,divine,incapacitation,mental,possession) **Trigger** The vrykolakas is reduced to 0 Hit Points, and an animal is within 100 feet\n* * *\n\n**Effect** Unlike most other undead, a vrykolakas isn't destroyed when it reaches 0 HP.
 Instead, it attempts to cast its spirit into an animal within 100 feet, which must attempt DC 24 Will check save.
 On a failure, the animal is possessed.
 This has the effects of the [[Spells/Possession|Possession]] spell, but it lasts a number of days equal to the vrykolakas's level.
-This possession can't be counteracted with magic (though remove curse works against it normally).\nIf the animal succeeds at its save, the vrykolakas can attempt to possess a different animal within 100 feet.
-If at any point an animal critically succeeds at its save or no animal is within 100 feet, the vrykolakas fails to possess anything and is destroyed.\nA vrykolakas possessing an animal seeks out its burial site (see Burial Site Bound below) immediately, burying itself there.
+This possession can't be counteracted with magic (though remove curse works against it normally).\n\nIf the animal succeeds at its save, the vrykolakas can attempt to possess a different animal within 100 feet.
+If at any point an animal critically succeeds at its save or no animal is within 100 feet, the vrykolakas fails to possess anything and is destroyed.\n\nA vrykolakas possessing an animal seeks out its burial site (see Burial Site Bound below) immediately, burying itself there.
 While the vrykolakas is in this state of recovery, its animal host is [[Conditions/Paralyzed|Paralyzed]], and beheading it destroys the vrykolakas and kills its host.
-Removing the curse destroys the vrykolakas and returns the animal to normal.\nAfter 1d4 days, if the vrykolakas hasn't been destroyed, the animal dies and the vrykolakas rises in a new body that's identical to its previous one, formed from the animal's remains."
+Removing the curse destroys the vrykolakas and returns the animal to normal.\n\nAfter 1d4 days, if the vrykolakas hasn't been destroyed, the animal dies and the vrykolakas rises in a new body that's identical to its previous one, formed from the animal's remains."

   - name: "Vrykolakas Vulnerabilities"
-    desc: "  Vrykolakas all have the following vulnerabilities.\n*   **Burial Site Bound** A vrykolakas is bound to the place of its death or interment.
+    desc: "  Vrykolakas all have the following vulnerabilities.\n\n*   **Burial Site Bound** A vrykolakas is bound to the place of its death or interment.
 It must return to this location once per week and bury itself in the earth for 24 hours, during which time it is [[Conditions/Paralyzed|Paralyzed]] and can be beheaded.
 If it is unable to return to this site, it is reduced to 0 Hit Points and attempts to use Feral Corruption; if this host animal can't return to the burial site before the possession effect ends, the vrykolakas is destroyed and the animal host returns to normal.\n*   **Vulnerable to Decapitation** A vrykolakas that is beheaded can't use its Feral Possession, and a beheaded corpse cannot rise as a vrykolakas."

 attacks:
   - name: ""